mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart-dashboard.md

 # How to generate a Vizro dashboard using Vizro-AI

-Vizro-AI now supports text-to-dashboard functionality.
-It can generate a multi-page dashboard including the following features:
+Vizro-AI supports text-to-dashboard functionality, enabling you to generate a multi-page dashboard.

-- Vizro components including Graph, AgGrid (basic), and Card
-- Vizro Filters including Dropdown, Checklist, Dropdown, RadioItems, RangeSlider, Slider, DatePicker(in development)
-- Vizro Layout
-- Multi-dataframe and multi-page support

 ## Setup
 Install Vizro-AI